 Who are the major players?

 While there are many other cloud service providers in the market (think Google, Rackspace, IBM SoftLayer, OpenStack, etc.), currently AWS and Azure are leading the pack in public cloud adoption.
-In fact, cloud management and automation vendor RightScale found that 57 percent of respondents are using AWS, while 34 percent have adopted Azure in its 2017 State of the Cloud Report.
+In fact, cloud management and automation vendor, RightScale, found in its 2017 State of the Cloud Report, that 57 percent of respondents are using AWS, while 34 percent have adopted Azure.
 It's worth noting that, Azure is closing in on AWS's lead with a 14 percent increase in customers since 2016, whereas AWS's growth rate remained flat at the same time.
 While Google maintains a strong position in third place and has increased its customer base from 10 percent to 15 percent since 2016, let's take a deeper dive into AWS versus Azure and how you can make the best choice between the two to meet your unique business needs.

 Determining whether AWS or Azure is best for your business